 Christopher Beck, Professor, Department of Mechanical & Industrial Engineering

 Tracey Galloway, Assistant Professor, Department of Anthropology (UTM)

-Ryan Isakson, Assistant Professor, Department of Geography and Planning (UTSC)
+Ryan Isakson, Associate Professor, Department of Geography and Planning (UTSC)

 Laura Rosella, Associate Professor, Dalla Lana School of Public Health

 Michael Widener, Associate Professor, Department of Geography and Planning